matheus-foscarinid/classmates-front/README.md

 # Classmates CRUD - Workshop Vue & RoR

-This project was created during a workshop that i did about VueJS + Ruby on Rails in 2022 at my old high school, this repository is the reupload of the code, but using Vue 3 instead of the old Vue 2.
+This project was created during a 2 hours +/- workshop that i did about VueJS + Ruby on Rails in 2022 at my old high school, this repository is the reupload of the code, but using Vue 3 instead of the old Vue 2.

 ## Project Setup